 How do ultrasound scans work?

 Although ultrasound travels through soft tissue and fluids, it bounces back off denser surfaces.
-Ultrasound will travel through blood, for example in the heart chamber, but much of it will echo (bounce back) when hitting a heart valve.
+Ultrasound will travel through blood in the heart chamber, for example, but much of it will echo (bounce back) after hitting a heart valve.

 If there are no solid gallstones in the gallbladder, ultrasound will travel straight through, but when there are stones, ultrasound will bounce back from them.

+The denser the object the ultrasound hits, the more of the ultrasound bounces back.
 The bouncing back, or echo, is what gives the ultrasound image its features - varying shades of gray reflect different densities.

-What can ultrasound scans be used for?
+What are ultrasound scans used for?

-A medical professional who performs ultrasound scans is called a Sonographer.
-Scans, or images are then interpreted by radiologists, cardiologists, or other medical specialists.
+A medical professional who performs ultrasound scans is called a sonographer.
+Scans or images are then interpreted by radiologists, cardiologists, or other medical specialists.
 The sonographer usually holds a transducer; a hand-held device which is placed on the skin of the patient.

 Below are examples of medical sonography: